StephenL13/StephenL13/README.md

 # About Me
-Hello, I am Stephen L., currently 21 years old and a BS Computer Science student based in the Philippines.
+Hello, I am Stephen L., currently 23 years old and a BS Computer Science student based in the Philippines.
-I am the head developer of the proprietary Discord bots for FaithChatt, including our utility bot and SpiritLed (quotes, confessions, creeds)
+I am the head developer of the proprietary Discord bots for FaithChatt, including our utility bot and SpiritLed (quotes, confessions, creeds) [now inactive]

 ### 💻 Programming Languages:
 - JavaScript, C#, Java